-Tom yum soup is one of the best things about Thai Food.
-Without it, Thai Cuisine would be slightly less amazing.
+Tom yum soup is one of the best Thai recipes there are.
+Thai Cuisine would simply not be the same without it.

-Before I moved to Thailand, I had never even eaten a Tom Yum soup.
-Then 4 years ago, my life flipped upside down in a very good way when I moved to Thailand and discovered Thai food.
+Before I moved to Thailand, I had never even eaten any Tom Yum soup.
+Then 4 years ago my life flipped upside down in a very good way when I moved to Thailand and discovered Thai food.

 - Tom Yum Nam Khon is a creamy version (made with coconut milk or evaporated milk).

 - The other is a clear version called Tom Yum Nam Sai.